kestra-io/docs/content/blogs/use-case-apps.md

 ![fist_app_loading](/blogs/use-case-apps/first_app_loading.png)

+This example is one of the many one can imagine!
+Providing a simple interface for any users to request infrastructure deployment, file access, days off for holiday, etc. There are tons of cases where these need custom specifications and underlying automation.

+Kestra already made easy connection with any system.
+It now provides the key to build custom interface on top of these automations.

 ## Dynamic Self-Serve

 Sometimes you build dashboards.
 Tons of dashboards.
-But actual data consumer sometimes only want a particular set, something dynamic, where they can inputs their dimensions, measures or any parameters for their analysis.
+But data consumers often crave something more flexible—a dynamic interface where they can craft their own analysis by tweaking dimensions, measures, and parameters on the fly.

 We can build an app that will bound such request while allowing users to play with parameters.

 For example, let's take a parametized query allowing us to aggregate some data over time.
 The end user might want to download trends for different dimension and measures alongside a specific time frame.

 Such workflow can be easily setup in Kestra, like this: